huggingface/blog/enterprise_hub_aws_marketplace.md

 - Benefit from state-of-the-art machine learning,
 - Run inference workloads,
 - Compute budget for your team,
-- Choose the location of your HF storage,
+- Choose the location of your Hugging Face repos/storage,
 - Use your company's SSO with hf.co and increase security & productivity
 - Enable teams in regulated environments to keep up with the pace of open-source advancement frictionlessly